SuyashGupte/3k-generic-job-profile/JDs.md

 Advanced university degree (Master's degree or equivalent) in human resources management, business or public administration, law, social science, education or related field.
 A first level university degree in combination with qualifying experience may be accepted in lieu of the advanced university degree.

 A minimum of seven (7) years of progressively responsible experience in human resources management, administrative services, management or related area is required.
-_x000D_Experience in recruitment and entitlement administration using ERP system such as Inspira and Umoja in the United Nations is required.
+Experience in recruitment and entitlement administration using ERP system such as Inspira and Umoja in the United Nations is required.
-_x000D_Extensive experience in defending administrative decisions through a formal dispute resolution mechanism such as management evaluation in the United Nations is highly desirable.
+Extensive experience in defending administrative decisions through a formal dispute resolution mechanism such as management evaluation in the United Nations is highly desirable.
-_x000D_Experience in human resources policies and administration in the United Nations and other comparable organizations is desirable.
+Experience in human resources policies and administration in the United Nations and other comparable organizations is desirable.

 5) Title: HUMAN RESOURCES ASSISTANT